leomarcov/labadmin/README.md

 With labadmin you can:
   * Discover the network hosts in a computer classroom (search by MAC).
-  * Show the status machine in a classrom map.
+  * Show the status of each machine in a classroom map.
   * Select the machines to operate using flexible ranges.
   * Select an action to exec in all selected machines.
   * Monitor the status of execution in each machine.